JetBrains/Qodana/topics/flexinspect.md

 <var name="feature" value="FlexInspect"/>

-Starting from version 2024.1 of %product%, you can use the %feature% feature to develop your own inspections in IntelliJ IDEA. %feature% uses the API of JetBrains IDEs and provides a flexible way for developing your own inspections and seeing results on the fly.
+Starting from version 2024.1 of %product%, you can employ the %feature% feature to develop your own inspections using IntelliJ IDEA and Kotlin.
+Each inspection is a Kotlin file contained in your project and available on the fly.

-You can develop your inspections using Kotlin and run your solutions using the [](qodana-jvm.md), [](qodana-jvm-community.md), and
+You can run your inspections using the [](qodana-jvm.md), [](qodana-jvm-community.md), and [](qodana-jvm-android.md) linters.
-[](qodana-jvm-android.md) linters.

 ## Prerequisites

-Make sure that you have IntelliJ IDEA and Kotlin installed on your machine.
+Make sure that IntelliJ IDEA and Kotlin are installed on your machine.

 ## How it works

-While developing your inspections, you can use the [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) or Program Structure Interface representation of the source code as a tree of elements corresponding to a source file's structure.
-In case of Java code, this reflects basic blocks of a Java file like package and import statements, class statements, method invocations, and others.
-In IntelliJ IDEA, PSI is implemented in form of a PSI tree available via the **PSI Viewer** tool.
+The [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) or Program Structure Interface is a tree representation of the source code elements corresponding to a source file's structure.
+In case of Java code, this reflects basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes. %feature% uses the PSI tree representation of your codebase to obtain the list of the codebase nodes that can be inspected using your inspections.

-%product% uses the inspection files with the `inspection.kts` extension saved in the `inspections` directory of your project.
+%feature% reads `inspection.kts` files contained in the `inspections` directory of your project.
+Each inspection file in this directory uses the existing PSI tree representation of your codebase to inspect various nodes of it.

+Once ready, you can run %product% using your inspections right away, without any additional configuration.

 ## How to start

+### Create an inspection template

+To create a new inspection draft, follow the procedure below.

 <procedure>
 <step>In your project, create the <code>inspections</code> directory.</step>